Veronica-Bur/Bug-Report/README.md

 2. Go to ranked match, wait for acceptance, click button "accept'.
 3. Bug appears.
 # Severity: Medium.
+Comment: after last update this  bug was fixed.

 ## Bug ID: 4
 # Summary: Checking of the items of the Brisqi app.